 He added: “And now we find ourselves in the situation where we’re just throwing everything at the wall now to see what sticks because we just don’t have the time to waste anymore.”

-The family believes that Fitton will likely stand trial on May 7 or May 8, according to different sources.
-They’re hopeful that Iraqi officials will take Fitton’s age into account, as well as the fact that he’d meant no harm when he picked up the rocks in Eridu.
+As the family awaited Fitton’s trial, they tried to remain hopeful that Iraqi officials would take his age into account, as well as the fact that he’d meant no harm when he picked up the rocks in Eridu.

 “He’s got no criminal record,” Tasker told The Guardian.
 “He’s a geologist jobbing around the world for 40 years.
 He’s a hugely experienced traveler, a wonderfully erudite man.
 He is the most multicultural, respectful man I’ve ever met.
 A crime involving devaluing the cultural history of another nation is the last thing Jim would want to do.”